 On August 17, 2023, we received a letter from Nasdaq notifying us that we were no longer in compliance with the \$1.00 minimum bid price requirement for continued listing on Nasdaq under Nasdaq Listing Rule 5550(a)(2).
-Although Nasdaq has granted us 180 calendar days, or until February 13, 2024, to regain compliance with the Bid Price Rule, there can be no assurance that we will regain such compliance and Nasdaq could make a determination to delist our common stock.
+Although Nasdaq has granted us 180 calendar days, or until February 13, 2024, to regain compliance with the Bid Price Rule.
+On February 27, 2024, the Company effected a 1:70 reverse stock split of its shares of common stock.
+On March 20, 2024, the Company received a letter from the Panel informing the Company that since the common stock of the Company had traded at \$1.00 per share or greater for a 10 consecutive business day period between February 27, 2024 and March 20, 2024.
+Accordingly, the Company has regained compliance with the Bid Price Rule and this matter is closed.
+However, there can be no assurance that we will continue to be in compliance and Nasdaq could make a determination to issue another notice regarding such incompliance.